naborlozada/Aaegypti_domestication/README.md

 1) **selection** In this directory, two scripts were added, and they are related to the <ins>**detection of outliers based on the selection of a top 0.05% and 1% of a tail distribution** of `RAiSD` results</ins>.
      * `R` script: performs the cutoffs and mapping.
      * `PERL` script.
 Analyzed the gene distribution, specific and/or shared, among Out of Africa and Africa populations.
+2) The Supplementary Data ZIP file was updated.
+See changes in the **Supplementary Data** directory.
-2) SRA name of each samples were added to the Supplementary Table 1 (BioProject: PRJNA943178).
+3) SRA name of each samples were added to the Supplementary Table 1 (BioProject: PRJNA943178).
 ##
 ## NOTICE (updated 15-Jan-2024):
 1) **Downsampling** description files and scripts were included in this version in the <ins>**downsampled_analyses** directory</ins>.